vedph/pythia/docs/example.md

 },
 ```

+#### Text Filters

 (2) **text filters**:

-- `text-filter.tei` is used to discard tags and header from the text index.
+- `text-filter.tei` is used to discard tags and header while indexing.
-- `text-filter.quotation-mark` is used to ensure that apostrophes are handled correctly by replacing smart quotes with apostrophe character codes proper.
+- `text-filter.quotation-mark` is used to ensure that apostrophes are handled correctly, by replacing smart quotes with apostrophe character codes proper.
+- `text-filter.upd` is used to add POS tags to the indexed words via [UDPipe](https://lindat.mff.cuni.cz/services/udpipe/).

 ```json
 "TextFilters": [